hikari-no-yume/lib3DS/README.md

 What license is it under?
 -------------------------
-The MIT license, see the LICENSE file.
+The MIT license, see the header of lib3DS.js

 How do I use it?
 ----------------